S.A.I.T. Studio

 Could you please share some pearls of wisdom for young designers?
 What are your suggestions to young, up and coming designers?

-Our advice to young, up-and-coming designers is to always stay curious and open-minded.
-The design world is vast, and learning never stops—embrace new trends, technologies, and techniques while staying true to your personal vision.
-Focus on the balance between creativity and functionality, ensuring your designs not only look beautiful but also serve a real purpose for the people who use them.
-Build relationships with mentors and peers, as networking and collaboration are key to growth.
-Don’t be afraid to experiment, fail, and learn from your mistakes—each step is part of your development as a designer.
-Finally, remember that sustainability is the future of design, so make it a priority in your work.
-Stay passionate, patient, and persistent, and you'll create designs that have both lasting value and meaning.
+Our advice to young, up-and-coming designers is to stay curious and open-minded.
+The design world is broad and constantly evolving.
+Keep learning new trends, technologies, and techniques, but stay true to your personal vision.
+Aim for a balance between creativity and functionality.
+A beautiful design also needs to serve a real purpose for the people who experience it.
+Build meaningful relationships with mentors and peers.
+Collaboration and exchange of ideas will help you grow faster and deeper.
+Don’t be afraid to experiment, make mistakes, and learn from them.
+Every challenge is a part of your journey.
+And finally, make sustainability a priority.
+The future of design depends on it.
+Stay passionate, patient, and persistent.
+In time, your work will gain both meaning and lasting value.

 From your perspective, what would you say are some positives and negatives of being a designer?